Discount-Ticket-Slay/ticketslave/README.md

-# How to Run App (Ensure npm dependencies are installed for frontend AND backend
-)
-cd backend
-npm start
-^c twice when done

 # buyTicket
 ability to buy a ticket

+# How to Run App (Ensure npm dependencies are installed for frontend AND backend)
+cd backend <br />
+npm start <br />
+^c twice when done

 ## User Stories to Tackle (sprint 0)
 - [ ] As a ticket buyer, I want to receive a confirmation email after a successful purchase.